brookeweil/comp20-bweil/mbta/README.md

 > ACKNOWLEDGEMENTS
     I recieved some help from Frankie Caiazzo, a Comp20 alum

-    I used Prof. Ming Chow's example code as a scaffold for my own code.
+    I used a good portion of Prof. Ming Chow's example code as a scaffold for my own code, especially the basic map code and the HTTP request/JSON parsing methods.

     I also used given formulas from Stack Overflow to calculate distance with the Haversine formula.